-Many Indian battles were fought here and arrowheads can often be found bearing witness to these bloody conflicts.
-The sandstone citadel was also used by the Indians as a vantage point to spot buffalo herds, and later — approaching wagon trains.
+Many Indian battles were fought here, and arrowheads can often be found bearing witness to these bloody conflicts.
+The Indians also used the sandstone citadel as a vantage point to spot buffalo herds and, later — approaching wagon trains.

 Rising up out of the plains, Pawnee Rock was a landmark for explorers and a popular campsite for travelers crossing the prairie.
-The large rock formation later became a popular stop upon the Santa Fe Trail for the white settlers heading west in search of adventure and fortune.
-The Rock was considered the mid-point of the long road between Independence, Missouri and Santa Fe, New Mexico lying between long stretches of dry plains.
-Water, provided by the nearby Arkansas River, and fresh meat, obtained by plentiful game, was vital to the survival of the wagon trains.
+The large rock formation became a popular stop on the Santa Fe Trail for the white settlers heading west for adventure and fortune.
+The Rock was considered the mid-point of the long road between Independence, Missouri, and Santa Fe, New Mexico lying between long stretches of dry plains.
+Water, provided by the nearby Arkansas River, and fresh meat, obtained by plentiful game, were vital to the survival of the wagon trains.

-It quickly became a common practice for the travelers to bury their valuables before bedding down for the night.
-Hidden, the money would be safe if they were attacked by Indians or robbers.
-The massacres continued, and many of the travelers were slain before they were able to dig up their caches.
-Today, the number of unfound buried treasures is estimated at well over a hundred, ranging from small caches of the lone traveler, to very large belonging to Spanish expeditions, or rich Santa Fe freighters returning east carrying gold or silver from the sale of their goods.
+It quickly became standard practice for travelers to bury their valuables before bedding down for the night.
+Hidden, the money would be safe if Indians or robbers attacked them.
+The massacres continued, and many travelers were slain before they could dig up their caches.
+Today, the number of unfound buried treasures is estimated at well over a hundred, ranging from small caches of the lone traveler to very large belonging to Spanish expeditions or rich Santa Fe freighters returning east carrying gold or silver from the sale of their goods.

-In 1908, the remaining portion was acquired by the Woman’s Kansas Day Club and the next year it was turned over to the State of Kansas as an historic site.
-On May 24, 1912, a stone monument was dedicated with great celebration before a crowd of some eight thousand onlookers.
+In 1908, the remaining portion was acquired by the Woman’s Kansas Day Club, and the following year it was turned over to the State of Kansas as a historic site.
+On May 24, 1912, a stone monument was dedicated with a grand celebration before a crowd of 8,000 onlookers.

-The state park today provides a road leads to a shelter house and monument on the summit.
-An overlook, monument and historical signs now grace its reduced summit, where visitors can stand, witnessing the view that so many throughout history have shared.
+The state park today provides a road leading to a shelter house and monument on the summit.
+An overlook, monument, and historical signs now grace its reduced summit, where visitors can stand, witnessing the view that so many throughout history have shared.
 The site is open from sunrise to sunset.